 Roger Ayers will not officiate in the Final Four this year.
 Sources close to the selection committee confirmed that his whistle will remain silent for the remainder of the tournament.
-While the NCAA has not released a formal statement linking the decision directly to the Hurley exchange, the timing of the removal matches the fallout from the Duke game.
+While the NCAA has not released a formal statement linking the decision directly to the Dan Hurley contact review, the timing of the removal matches the fallout from the Duke game.
 Professional officiating assignments for the national semifinals represent the highest honor for referees in the collegiate system.
 Ayers has been a staple of deep tournament runs for years.
 His absence from the 2026 Final Four roster is a serious shift in the usual officiating hierarchy.

 Roger Ayers Excluded From Final Four Selection